Shyamsujin/UI-UX-Experiment2/README.md

 # UI-UX-Experiment2

-## Aim:  To Design a Basic Mobile and Web Layout for an Existing Case Study - DroneX
+## Aim:  To Design a Basic Mobile and Web Layout for an Existing Case Study - FastX Delivery System

 ## Algorithm: